slebok/zoo/metamodels/SyncCharts/README.txt

 Description :  This metamodel fragment describes SyncCharts See : This metamodel fragment has been extracted from information available in the following article :
-Article Integrating the Synchronous Paradigm into UML : Application to Control-Dominated Systems by Charles André, Marie-AgnÃ?Â¨s Peraldi-Frati, Jean-paul Rigault Page 173, Section 3.3, Fig. 2.
+Article Integrating the Synchronous Paradigm into UML : Application to Control-Dominated Systems by Charles André, Marie-Agnès Peraldi-Frati, Jean-Paul Rigault Page 173, Section 3.3, Fig. 2.
 A UML meta-model for SyncCharts Lecture Notes in Computer Science 2460
 Jean Marc Jézéquel, Heinrich Hussman, Stephen Cook